aseemTRANS/aseemTRANS.github.io/README.md

-## UK Rain Radar (Leaflet + RainViewer)
+## Rain Radar Map (Leaflet + RainViewer)

-A lightweight, static web app that visualises live rain radar over the UK (~around the world) using RainViewer tiles on a dark basemap.
+A lightweight, static web app that visualises live rain radar around the world using RainViewer tiles on a dark basemap.
 Built with vanilla HTML/CSS/JS and Leaflet.
 No build step, deployable with GitHub Pages.

 Live demo: https://aseemtrans.github.io/weather/